Shubham0315/GIT-Commands/Interview.md

 - It allows to modify files by switching to other branch to work on something else.
 - This saves our uncommitted changes so that we can work on something else or switch branches without losing our progress.
   - We can also apply the stashed changes to our working directory and also do a "pop" to remove stash entry adter applying the changes
+  - If we want to continue working where we left work **git stash apply** is used to bring back saved changes onto our current working directory

 13. Commands to remove files in git
 - **git rm file** :- from workspace and staging